-Dog and cat laws beginning 1 July 2018 require all dogs to be microchipped.
+Dog and cat laws now require all dogs to be microchipped.
 This includes older dogs and cats.

 During the public consultation period, a range of industry stakeholders from the veterinary industry and animal welfare agencies were consulted, and based on advice, the new microchipping laws apply to all dogs and cats of all ages.
 Evidence provided from pounds and shelters showed that a large number of older dogs and cats escape and become lost.
 No-one expects it to happen to their pet, however, without a microchip, the owners of many elderly animals can’t be located.